Crawling / Indexing: Definition, issues and explanations

 • Sure Oak: Clear explanation of the differences between crawling and indexing.

-• Wix SEO: Introduction to crawling, indexing, and SEO ranking.
+• Wix SEO: Introduction to SEO crawling, indexing and ranking.

 • Conductor: Resources on crawling and indexing management.

-• Google Developers: How Google searches work in general.
+• Google Developers: How Google search works in general.

-Crawling is the process of exploring web pages by search engine robots, while indexing is the processing and storage of these pages in a database to make them accessible during searches.
+Crawling is the process of exploring web pages by search engine robots, while indexing is the processing and storage of these pages in a database to make them accessible in searches.

-How can I ensure that my pages are indexed properly?
+How can I ensure that my pages are properly indexed?

-To ensure proper indexing, it is important to have a well-structured website, accessible URLs, an up-to-date sitemap file, and not to block robots via the robots.txt file.
-Using Google Search Console also allows you to monitor the indexing status.
+To guarantee good indexing, it's important to have a well-structured site, accessible URLs, an up-to-date sitemap file and not to block robots via the robots.txt file.
+Using Google Search Console also allows you to monitor indexing status.

 Why are some pages not indexed?

-Pages may not be indexed due to technical errors, blocking directives in the robots.txt file or meta tags, or due to duplicate or low-quality content.
+Pages may not be indexed due to technical errors, blocking directives in the robots.txt file or meta tags, or because of duplicate or low-quality content.

 Need help with your tech project?